-How To Grow Your Own Plastic-Free Luffa Scrub Sponge
+How To Make A Plastic-Free Flat Luffa Scrub Sponge Using Garden Luffa

 By Texas Homesteader ~

-Did you know you can easily grow your own plastic-free plant based luffa sponge? (some spell it loofah) It’s biodegradable, compostable, plastic free and it does a great job of scrubbing.
+Did you know you can easily grow your own plastic-free plant based luffa sponge?
+It’s biodegradable, compostable, plastic free and it does a great job of scrubbing.
+I’m showing you how to turn that garden luffa into a flat scrub sponge.

 Luffa (or loofah) gourd can be grown in the garden and used for an all-natural biodegradable and compostable kitchen scrub sponge. #TexasHomesteader